FOSD/FOSD2018/README.md

 Perform the following steps for the initial setup:
 * `ruby --version`
   Check whether you have Ruby 2.1.0 or higher installed on your system.
-* `gem install bundler`
+* `sudo gem install bundler` or `gem install --user-install bundler`
   [Bundler](https://bundler.io/) is used to manage the gems needed to build the website.
-* `bundle install` In the root directory of the Repository.
+* `bundle config set --local path '.gems'` and then `bundle install` in the root directory of the Repository.
-  Install all gems needed to build the website.
+  Install all gems needed to build the website into the `.gems` directory.

 The following command only has to be restarted if the `_config.yml` file is changed.

 * `bundle exec jekyll serve` In the root directory of the Repository.
   Generate the website and make it available on `http://127.0.0.1:4000`.